hobbbbies/curriculum-top/foundations/html_css/flexbox/flexbox-axes.md

 ### Introduction

-Let's see how the orientation of items within a flex container can be controlled using the `flex-direction` property.
+Let's see how the orientation of items within a flex container can be controlled using the `flex-direction` propeteeeeee.

 ### Lesson overview